Proliferation of Commercial Cyber Tools – NCSC’s Report

 Key finding #5 – “Over the next five years, the proliferation of cyber tools and services will have a profound impact on the threat landscape, as more state and non-state actors obtain capabilities and intelligence not previously available to them.”

-The availability of cyber-attack tools helps state actors, target a larger number of victims, without the risk of losing or revealing significant capabilities – even if one of the tools is captured, the “strategic loss” is very minimal.
+The availability of cyber-attack tools helps state actors, target a larger number of victims, without the risk of losing or revealing significant capabilities.
+Capturing even one of the tools results in a minimal “strategic loss.”
 This allows states to keep their crown jewels capabilities for their top target and use local “classic criminals” to spread the “commodities” cyber attack tools, in larger numbers.

-First, a change in the state of mind is needed, understanding that hardware-based attack tools are no longer solely the “playground” for state sponsored activities, tools that were previously available to state sponsored actors can now be purchased, mastered and used by almost everyone – a frustrated ex-employee, a rogue private investigator looking for business intelligence, a suspecting spouse and local crime organizations.
-Once you understand that you, or your organization could be a potential target (even if you’re not enriching Uranium), then your halfway there.
+First, a shift in mindset is required.
+Understanding that hardware-based attack tools are no longer solely the “playground” for state sponsored activities.
+Tools once exclusive to state-sponsored actors are now accessible, learnable, and deployable by nearly anyone.
+A frustrated ex-employee, a rogue private investigator looking for business intelligence, a suspecting spouse and local crime organizations.
+Once you understand that you, or your organization could be a potential target, then your halfway there.

-The second half is making sure that you have the required visibility into those attack tools, emerging threats need an emerging technology.
-In many cases, cyber attack tools can only be discovered by examining the physical layer which is the only true source of truth –physics doesn’t lie, if an asset has been connected, it’s presence changes the physical layer parameters of that interface.
+The second half is making sure that you have the required physical layer visibility into those attack tools.
+Emerging threats need an emerging technology.
+In many cases, cyber attack tools can only be discovered by examining the physical layer which is the only true source.
+Physics remains truthful; once an asset connects, its presence alters the physical layer parameters of the interface.
 Sepio’s patented technology makes harnesses this new data source to detect and mitigate those “illusive” assets, that go undetected by legacy technologies.

 May 9th, 2023